-Respondent shall claim all certified mail issued by the Board, respond to all notices of reasonable requests timely, and submit Reports, Identification Update reports or other reports similar in nature, as requested and directed by the Board or its designee.
-Respondent is encouraged to contact the Board's probation monitoring program representative at any time he/she has a question or concern regarding his or her terms and conditions of probation.
+Respondent shall claim all certified mail issued by the Board, respond in a timely manner to all notices and requests for information, and submit Reports, Identification Update reports or other reports similar in nature, as requested and directed by the Board or its designee.
+Respondent is encouraged to contact the Board's probation monitoring program representative at any time he/she/Respondent has a question or concern regarding his-or-her-the-terms and conditions of Respondent's probation.